Can You Claim Capital Allowances on a Second Hand Van?

 Forgetting the AIA.
 Many business owners claim writing down allowances when they could claim 100% relief through the AIA.
 If you have AIA available, use it on the van.

 Not keeping records.
-You need the purchase invoice, the CO2 emissions certificate, and a mileage log if there is any private use.
-Without these, your claim is vulnerable.
+You need the purchase invoice and a mileage log if there is any private use.
+Unlike cars, vans do not require a CO2 certificate for capital allowances.
+Without adequate records, your claim is vulnerable.

 Claiming on a car disguised as a van.
 Some vehicles marketed as vans are actually cars for tax purposes.
 The key test is the design weight and the primary purpose.
 A vehicle with rear seats and windows that is clearly designed for passengers is a car, not a van.